vultr/terraform-provider-vultr/docs/r/firewall_group.html.markdown

 page_title: "Vultr: vultr_firewall_group"
 sidebar_current: "docs-vultr-resource-firewall-group"
 description: |-
   Provides a Vultr Firewall Group resource.
-This can be used to create, read, modify, and delete Firewall Group Servers.
+This can be used to create, read, modify, and delete Firewall Group.
 ---

 # vultr_firewall_group

 Provides a Vultr Firewall Group resource.
-This can be used to create, read, modify, and delete Firewall Group Servers.
+This can be used to create, read, modify, and delete Firewall Group.

 ## Example Usage